shelbymscott/shelbymscott.github.io/_pages/about.md

 If you're here from my poster presentation at the National Defense Science and Engineering (NDSEG) Annual Conference, click [here](https://shelbymscott.github.io/NDSEGConference/).

-If you're here from my poster presentation at the Annual Meeting of the Society of Mathematical Biology (SMB), click [here](https://shelbymscott.github.io/SMB2019/).

 Background
 ======
 I received my B.S. in Biomathematics from Rhodes College in Memphis, TN, in 2015 under the advising of Erin Bodine.
 My love of research began in the fall of 2012 when I enrolled in a mathematical modeling course focusing on disease dynamics using ordinary differential equations.
 From there, I was doomed in the best way possible.
 The next summer I participated in a Research Experience for Undergraduates (REU), which focused on the Santa Cruz Island fox and the potential reasons for its population decline in the 1990s.
 This resulted in a number of talks and two publications.